chilogen/workspace/project/EncryptTransfer/README.md

     > because of the eof flag.In c++,when you reach the file end,the eof still equal to false.it will become true when you try to read another bit.so check the eof flag after read no before

+    * althought used the same code process with ascii file and binary(ALL process at binary mode),some bit will miss when transfer binaryfile
+    > when output the plantext and ciphertext pair,i found some plantext are negative in client, it mean something wrong in IO.finally found the problem at (char j)->(unsigned char j)